MChaus/SDF-deep-learning/README.md

 `notebooks` directory contains experiments along with visualization.
 At the moment it has only one notebook with sampling visualization.
 Run notebooks after loading datasets, because they rely on specific data.

-Script `load_data.py` downloads class that are listed in the `classes.json`.
+Script `load_data.py` downloads classes that are listed in the `classes.json`.
 File `classes.json` in its turn has codes of class from
 [ShapeNetCore.v2](http://shapenet.cs.stanford.edu/shapenet/obj-zip/ShapeNetCore.v2/) dataset.
-You can find corespondence between codes and class normal names in ['shapenet_classes_list.txt'](shapenet_classes_list.txt).
-Right now this script only mantains classes from
+You can find correspondence between codes and class normal names in ['shapenet_classes_list.txt'](shapenet_classes_list.txt).
+Right now this script only maintains classes from
 ShapeNetCore.v2.
 Other datasets like ABC are not available yet.

-Script `sample_points.py` samples points near surface of all objects it can find in `data/ShapeNetCoreV2` directory.
+Script `sample_points.py` samples points near the surface of all objects it can find in the `data/ShapeNetCoreV2` directory.

 Script `train.py` trains the model using preprocessed data from `data\SDFs` folder.
-Specification for the network are lilsted in `specs.json`.
+Specifications for the network are listed in `specs.json`.

 Script `reconstruct.py` calculates latent vector for given set of sampled points.